petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Development environment setup.md

 To be able to compile release builds using the automated build script, a number of additional components must be installed and added to the search path:

-- Visual Studio 2019 with C++ desktop development components must be installed, including the following additions:
+- Visual Studio 2022 with C++ desktop development components must be installed, including the following additions:
-    - the legacy XP toolset components (v141_xp; this is described in a little more detail in <a href="https://docs.microsoft.com/en-us/cpp/build/configuring-programs-for-windows-xp?view=vs-2019">this article</a>.
-    - due to a Visual Studio bug, CppUnitTest.h can sometimes not be located; as a workaround, the following command can be executed (see <a href="https://developercommunity.visualstudio.com/content/problem/472005/vs-2019-rc-cannot-open-include-file-cppunittesth-w.html">here</a>):

-    `move "%ProgramFiles(x86)%\Microsoft Visual Studio\2019\Community\Common7\IDE\VC\VCTargets\*.props" "%ProgramFiles(x86)%\Microsoft Visual Studio\2019\Community\MSBuild\Microsoft\VC\v150"`
+    - the extension "Format document on save" should be installed, to ensure that the solution's .clang-format file is applied on each save

 - PowerShell execution policy must be set to unrestricted (both for the 32 as well as the 64 bit PowerShell)
 - Git for Windows 64 Bit must be installed and added to the search path; usually Notepad++ is used as default editor